kubewarden/rfc/rfc/0000-template.md

 warnings.
 --->

-Take this template and propose an RFC by opening a PR against this repo.
+Adapt this template into a new RFC and open a PR against this repo.

-During the RFC life, update its state with one from:
+An RFC is created with `ACCEPTED` as state.
+After discussion and adapting, if it merges, it is merged as `ACCEPTED`.
+If it is finally rejected or consensus is not reached, it is changed to `REJECTED` and merged.

+States:
-- `DRAFT`: Normal discussion and changes happen in this state.
-Achieving consensus on what to be done and how.
+- `ACCEPTED`: Consensus exists on what to be done and how.
 Silence is not agreement but unanimity is not needed either.
-- `CANDIDATE`: Meant to prove that an implementation is feasible.
-Changes to the implementation can happen in this period, normally from feedback from the implementation.
-- `ACCEPTED`: Consensus exists that implementation has been a success.
-- `REJECTED`: No consensus either for the draft text or the implementation.
+- `REJECTED`: No consensus either for the proposal or the implementation.
-- `OBSOLETE`: No longer relevant (overridden by other RFCs, object of enhancement no longer in use).

-Ideal progression:
-`DRAFT` (via a PR, until that PR is merged) -> `CANDIDATE` (iterate implementation) -> `ACCEPTED` (implementation is a sucess).

 # Drawbacks
 [drawbacks]: #drawbacks